distributed-lab/simplicity-bn254/README.md

 - `make test file name=NAME` - takes only functions within `TESTING` macros that start from `test` in the specified file.
 "NAME" can be a name of any SimplicityHL file in the root without ".simf" prefix.

 ### Evaluation of Fp12 inverse element for pairing
+To execute the pairing you can run the `test_pair` in the `pairing.simf` file.
+But, before running the pairing iteself you should do some precompute.
 In order to calculate a pairing function, a product of `miller_loop` function which is an `Fp12` element should be inversed due to the program size saving reasons.
 To compute an inverse of `Fp12` use:

 ```shell
 make compute inverse input="(((( Fp12 ... ))))"